mikepan/GameEngineBook/text/04-Animation.md

 The workflow with shape keys is different from armature animations.
 You start defining your base pose, and on top of that, you create pose variations.
 If you change your geometry later on, it will be a painful process to merge the change back to all the previously created poses, so make sure your mesh is ready before you create your shapes.

-\*\*\* Begin Note

-Shape Keys Performance
+>**Shape Keys Performance**
+>

-The level of control that you get from Shape Keys comes with a price.
+>The level of control that you get from Shape Keys comes with a price.
 The performance required for the per-vertex calculation is considerably heavier than regular armature control.
 Thus, you should not abuse this technique.

-\*\*\* End Note

 ### When to Use Shape Keys <a id="When to Use Shape Keys"></a>